Why personalisation is a good thing, when done well

 Do you clearly tell people what’s in it for them?
 Do you let them know from the outset how you plan to use the information they give you?
-(Also see: Why is it so hard to explain how we use personal data).

 Do you let people choose what they share?
 (I won’t be alone in my dislike of the *mandatory field with no clear reason given as to why I have to share this information).
 Also do you make it easy for people to ask you to stop using their details?
 (I also won’t be alone in betting infuriated when I can’t easily get in touch).

 Do you collect information you don’t really need?
 Try not to fall into the trap of gathering details with the ‘it-might-be-useful-at-some-point-in-the-future’ approach.
 Also be careful not to use the information you have for a different purpose, (which you haven’t told anyone about).

 Do you regularly update what you know about your customers?
 Do you ask them if they still have the same interests?
 Over time, what you think you know about your customers may become so inaccurate its actually counterproductive.
 Quite often what you know is only a snapshot at a particular moment in time, not a lasting profile of their habits.

 (This reminds me of being asked by a home store what my interests were.
 I might have been interested in sofas at the time, but this was temporary.
 New sofa in situ = no interest anymore).

 Do you carefully consider whether what you are doing might surprise people?
 Would they really expect you to use their information in the way you are?
 Just because you’ve ‘buried’ in your T&Cs / privacy notice that you do something, doesn’t mean people won’t be a bit freaked out when this becomes clear to them.